What is SEO Marketing?

 Determine the Consequences of Not Solving Their Problem

-Raise the stakes in the customer’s mind by highlighting the issues that might arise if the issue is not resolved.
+Raise the stakes in the customer’s mind by highlighting the issues that might arise if not resolved.
 This is another aspect of producing user-centred, empathetic content.

 This helps to colour your keyword analysis as well.
-You can use keywords to fit popular grievances, pain points, or problems, then rewrite your original copy to jump to the top of search results.
+For example, you can use keywords to fit popular grievances, pain points, or problems, then rewrite your original copy to jump to the top of search results.

 By emphasizing what will happen if your prospects do not fix their dilemma, you reinforce your understanding of their problems and build the tension needed to encourage them to engage in a solution.